TDG-Platform/docs/ENVI_RXAnomalyDetection.md

 ##### Output Structure

-The index image file will be written to the specified S3 Customer Account Location in GeoTiff (\*.tif) format, with an ENVI header file (\*.hdr).
+The output_raster image file will be written to the specified S3 Customer Account Location in GeoTiff (\*.tif) format, with an ENVI header file (\*.hdr).